arjanvdmeij/msp4-bricksticker/README.md

 In booting on Heroku a check was built in to perform any migrations needed, which it did.
 Based on the general Dev/Travis configuration.
 And once done, boot the application using the production settings.
 Needless to say settings are now integrated again in a single file and settings are applied based on an environment variable.

-**There is currently a bug in my environment that prevents collection of static files to S3**, instead creating a 'staticfiles' directory in the root of the project.
+~~**There is currently a bug in my environment that prevents collection of static files to S3**, instead creating a 'staticfiles' directory in the root of the project.
 While it needs fixing, the current **workaround** is to collect the files locally, then manually putting them into the S3 bucket.
-I have tried to fix this problem, but to no avail so far.
+I have tried to fix this problem, but to no avail so far.~~
-While crude, the workaround works, and it is referenced in the additional Word Document as well in the deployment section.
-My apologies!
+~~While crude, the workaround works, and it is referenced in the additional Word Document as well in the deployment section.
+My apologies!~~
+The above was fixed after moving generic settings for local deployment out of the environment check.
+They are needed in both.
+This caused the problems.
+The only minor problem left was that the check did occur on collecting static files, still collecting locally.
+This was solved with a small script that now changes the variable, runs static file collection, reverts the variable to the original and then pushes to GitHub, killing two birds with one stone.
+Easy deployment, never forget static files.
+To deploy:
+From the command line run `./deploy.sh` and follow any questions asked.
+That's all there's to it.

 Any other things I've run into were simply my fault, and corrected on-the-go whenever needed.
 Whenever a page was changed, adjustments were made to parts broken elsewhere.
 This mostly applies to the HTML and CSS where changes for specific screensizes would break things.
 I do not consider those bugs however.